devsecops/defcon-workshop/section-1/README.md

 * You can use the GCP Free Tier to get one https://cloud.google.com/free/

 * Go to `https://console.developers.google.com/apis` and enable `Compute Engine API`.
+Also, the `Container Registry API`.

 ### Host OS - MacOS.
 Recommended Setup.
 We will walk through this setup during the workshop.
 Tested!